kingsznhone/FastLZMA2Net/README.md

 ### Large file or data (>2GB)

+dotnet byte array have size limit <2GB

 When processing Large file, It is not acceptable reading all data into memory.

-And .NET array have size limit <2GB

 It is recommended to using DFA(direct file access) streaming.

-Have tested on a 7GB file.
+**Streaming Compression**
 ```c#
 //large file streaming compression using Direct file access(>2GB)
 using (FileStream compressedFile = File.OpenWrite(CompressedFilePath))